Antimanic drugs: Lithium

 The precise mechanism of actions of lithium is currently not known.

 The overall effect of lithium is most probably due to stimulating inhibitory neurotransmission and inhibiting excitatory transmission.
 Lithium is suggested to affect multiple neurotransmitter systems including noradrenaline, dopamine, serotonin, and gamma aminobutyric acid, along with second messenger systems including cyclic adenosine monophosphate and cyclic guanosine monophosphate.
 In patients with bipolar disorder, lithium appears to increase neurogenesis and neuroprotective factors.
 Lithium may also preserve or increase cortical gray matter, white matter integrity etc.

 Anticonvulsants

 Although some mechanisms of actions of anticonvulsants are still unknown or suspected, there are mainly several types of mechanism of actions.
 The most common mechanism is affecting voltage-dependent sodium channels, which is mainly adopted by both carbamazepine and lamotrigine.
 Other mechanisms include affecting calcium currents, GABA activity and glutamate receptors.

 Antipsychotics

 The mechanism of actions of most antipsychotics is post-synaptic blockage of brain dopamine D2 receptors.
 Second generation antipsychotics also bind with serotonin 5HT2 receptors at a high affinity, which is suggested to be the cause for the lowered risk of extrapyramidal side effects compared with first generation antipsychotics.

-Clinical use

-Antimanic drugs are used to stabilise mood by controlling symptoms of mania in patients with bipolar disorder.
-They may be used in conditions when patients periodically display periods of great excitement or over-activity.